rnirmal/reddwarf/README.rst

 The information below is set to be run on a VM.
 Inside 'integration/vagrant' folder is a file called 'VagrantFile'.
 This is a script that runs with Vagrant (http://www.vagrantup.com) and VirtualBox (http://www.virtualbox.org/).
+The versions we are currently using are Vagrant version 0.8.7 and Virtualbox 4.1.4 r74291.

 #.
 Create a new Folder::